Abandoned & Little-Known Airfields:

 and to be owned & operated by private interests.

-An undated (circa 1940s?) photo of several unidentified biplanes inside a hangar emblazoned with “Hugh Watson Field”.
+A circa 1940s photo of several unidentified biplanes inside a hangar emblazoned with “Hugh Watson Field”.

 No airfield was depicted at this location on the 1948 USGS topo map.